ros2/design/articles/WideStrings.md

 ## Runtime impact of wide string

 Dealing with wide strings puts more strain on the software of a system, both in terms of speed and code size.
-UTF-8 and UTF-16 are both variable width encodings, meaning a code point can take 1 (UTF-8 only), 2, or 4 bytes to represent.
+UTF-8 and UTF-16 are both variable width encodings, meaning a code point can take 1 to 4 bytes depending on the encoding.
 It may take multiple code points to represent a single user perceived character.
 One of the goals of ROS 2 is to support microcontrollers that are contrained by both code size and processor speed.
 Some wide string operations like splitting a string on a user perceived character may not be possible on these devices.